No ratings yet

 Pav Vada (Potato Patty With Bun)

 Pav is a soft bun bread.
 Vada is a spicy potato mixture coated with gram flour batter and deep fried.
-This is a very popular dish for people in Mumbai, it’s often sold by road side vendors.
+This is a very popular dish for people in Mumbai, it’s a street food often sold by road side vendors.

 • 4 medium size boiled potatoes